caoimhindenais/kafka-proxy/Readme.md

 consuming them.
 The message content should be encrypted (not the key's) and this should be transparent to all Kafka clients. <br/>
 ![Alt Text](./kafka.gif)

+Note : The diagram shows a proxy per Kafka client, in this example all these proxies collapse to one as we reuse it for all clients.

 __Quickstart__

 _Note : adjust JAVA_HOME's accordingly to your local deployment's_